HomeLatest NewsCyber SecurityDPDP rules signal need for stronger AI access controls, says Saviynt’s Nitin Varma

 Varma said the combination of the DPDP rules and the government’s AI governance approach should prompt organisations to reassess how identity is managed as part of digital transformation.

-“This is a pivotal moment for organisations to modernise identity governance and build a secure innovation ready foundation for AI,” he said.
+“This is a pivotal moment for organisations to modernise identity governance and build a secure ready foundation for AI,” he said.

 Get the day's headlines from Tech Observer straight in your inbox